 Results for the field experiment performed in northern test area using a virtual environmental distribution.
 The left image shows the estimated GP model with sampling points in 3D.
 The measured bathymetry of the test area shown in brown.
 The top right plot shows a bird’s-eye view of the AUV trajectory with the estimated distribution at the seafloor.
 The time series plots in the bottom right show the normalized virtual measurements, where measurements within an ROI are highlighted in red, and the vehicle altitude.

 Results for the field experiment performed in southern test area using in situ dissolved oxygen measurements.
 The left image shows the estimated GP model with sampling points in 3D.
 The measured bathymetry of the test area shown in brown.
 The top right plot shows a bird’s-eye view of the AUV trajectory.
 The time series plots in the bottom right show the DO measurements, where measurements below the normalized ROI range (22nd percentile) are highlighted in red, and the vehicle altitude.

-We have developed a static 2-d version of the modeling algorithm, integrated and deployed it on an unmanned surface vehicle (USV).
+Initial work also integrated and deployed the algorithm on an ASV.
 The system was validated by mapping adaptively a coastal region and demonstrating that the vehicle can quickly explore the environment and subsequently focus on the more “interesting” parts of the field being estimated.
-We performed field validation using a USV over a small area with interesting topography.
+We performed field validation using an ASV over a small area with interesting topography.
 Bathymetry measurements were used for representing the field and the goal was to quickly discover the deepest part of the area of interest, as a surrogate for e.g. the extremal concentration of a pollutant in the environment.

-Adaptive sampling path (a) computed and executed on-board the JHU USV (b) using bathymetry as a surrogate for concentration measurements.
+Adaptive sampling path (a) computed and executed on-board the JHU ASV (b) using bathymetry as a surrogate for concentration measurements.

-JHU USV in performing adaptive sampling at the Loch Raven reservoir, MD.
+JHU ASV in performing adaptive sampling at Loch Raven reservoir, MD.